SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2020-11-02-mandarc-pillows.md

 *****
 <br><i>VLADISLAUS STRAUD had adapted rapidly to using the cellphone to contact his younger associates.
 It was more unwieldy than a pager, of course, but seemed less... impetuous.
 Rude.
 But then again, who could say how a message would be read on the other side.</i>

 <i>MANDARC puts his cellphone on the table and walks upstairs.
 He'd now been living with STRAUD for some time; STRAUD had allowed him space in his basement apartment.
 It was private, quiet.
-After his flight from the clutches of McCoy, he would never be safe again.
+After his flight from the clutches of Trelaine, he would never be safe again.
 STRAUD had taken the young man under his wing as a butler of-sorts.</i>

 <i>When MANDARC reaches the ground floor, he looks to the right.
 On the other side of the room is the COUNT, surrounded by the innards of a large wooden jukebox.
 He looks up.</i>